 St John paramedics across the South Island have been given direct access to key patient information via HealthOne’s Shared Care Record View.
 This is a secure record that stores patient health information, including GP records, prescribed medications and test results.

-From this month, paramedics are now able to use their portable electronic devices to access key information, such as advance care plans, acute plans and hospital discharge summaries, at the point of care.
+From March 2021, paramedics are now able to use their portable electronic devices to access key information, such as advance care plans, acute plans and hospital discharge summaries, at the point of care.
 Acute Plans contain patient specific information on how to deliver care for complex patients during an acute exacerbation.
 Advance Care Plans record a person’s wishes and preferences for future healthcare and end-of-life.

 St John Right Care Advisor and Paramedic Orla Fowden says paramedic access to HealthOne was something she wanted to make happen for some time.
 “I was ecstatic when I was approached by the South Island Alliance Palliative Care Workstream, who identified us as a vital partner in their patient’s journey and that our paramedics have been under resourced with regards to our patient’s health information.
 They agreed this left us ill-equipped to provide the best possible care to this cohort of patients, with limited access to their acute plans and advance care plans.”